nimrossum/research-project/docs/main.typ

 === Performance

 Future work could be done to investigate methods of speeding up the computational process.
-The process might be parallelizeable and could utilize using shared memory with dynamic garbage collection, to reduce the memory overhead of the analysis.
+The process might be parallelizable and could utilize using shared memory with dynamic garbage collection, to reduce the memory overhead of the analysis.
 The current approach caches file buffers, but leaves garbage collection to the runtime.

 === Bias elimination